Nigella Persian Jewels

 🌿Annual

-From March to May, scatter seeds where you want them to flower and barely cover them — about 3mm is enough.
+SOW: from March to May, scatter seeds where you want them to flower and barely cover them — about 3mm is enough.
 Germination usually takes around 3 weeks, and you’ll get flowers roughly 10–12 weeks after sowing — so expect blooms from June onwards.

 If you’ve got a sheltered spot, try an early autumn sowing for flowers that arrive a few weeks earlier the following year.
 Or, for more control, sow in modules under cover in autumn (this helps avoid root disturbance), then plant out in spring.

-Nigella are easy-going and happy in most garden soils, but they really shine in a sunny, well-drained spot.
+GROW: nigella are easy-going and happy in most garden soils, but they really shine in a sunny, well-drained spot.
 Deadhead regularly and they’ll keep flowering for months.

 If you want those pretty seed pods, leave some flowers to go to seed — or better yet, sow fresh seeds every 3–4 weeks for a steady supply of blooms all season long.